harshal610/CSE6060-----Statistical-Natural-Language-Processing/README.md

 ### 5. SNLP_Sentiment_Analysis.ipynb
-    1. Perform sentiment analysis on Dataset (Movie_Reviews.csv) using NLP and Sentiment analysis Classification using Logistic Regression.
+    1. Perform sentiment analysis classification on Dataset (Movie_Reviews.csv) using NLP and Logistic Regression.

-### 6. NLP_Gujarati_Lang.ipynb
-    using INLTK library perform NLP operation on Gujarati Language.
-    Performed Operations on Gujarati Language is as Follow:
-    1. Tokenization
-    2. Embeddind Vectors
-    3. Predict next 'N' Words
-    4. Remove Other Language words
-    5. Sentence Similarity
-    6. Generating Similar Sentences

-In the Document_pdf Folder all the jupyter notebook PDF file are provided with outputs.
+**In the Document_pdf Folder all the jupyter notebook PDF file are provided with outputs.